Content Writing & Publishing

 • Social media monitoring.
 Aggregate comments or mentions and run a frequency analysis to find trending topics or recurring complaints.

 • Capitalization.
-The tool typically normalizes case so that "The" and "the" are counted together.
-Verify this with your specific input if case sensitivity matters.
+The tool typically normalizes case, so "The" and "the" get counted together.
+Worth verifying with your specific input if case sensitivity matters to you.

 • Punctuation.
 Words followed by commas, periods, or other punctuation are usually stripped to their base form.
-However, special characters embedded in words (like hyphens in "well-known") may affect how tokens are split.
+That said, special characters inside words (like hyphens in "well-known") may change how tokens get split.

 • Very short input.
-If you paste only one or two words, the output will be trivially simple.
-The tool is most useful with longer texts where patterns are not immediately obvious.
+If you only paste one or two words, the output will be trivially simple.
+The tool is most useful with longer texts where patterns aren't obvious at a glance.

 • Numbers and symbols.
-Numeric tokens and standalone symbols may appear in results depending on your input.
-Filter these mentally or preprocess your text if they add noise.
+Numeric tokens and standalone symbols may show up in results depending on your input.
+You can filter these out mentally or clean up your text beforehand if they add noise.

 FAQ